What competition do you face on the European fresh fruit and vegetables market?

 Substitution by price variation

 Price is a major factor that determines which fresh fruit is chosen.
-When mangoes are expensive, consumers can decide to buy other, lower priced fruit products.
-The availability of fresh produce is generally very complete.
+When mangoes are expensive, consumers can decide to buy other, lower-priced fruit products.
+The availability of fresh produce is generally very good and broad in terms of assortment.
 Nevertheless, consumers are mostly buying the same products again and again or looking for specific products to use in specific dishes.

-Under normal price conditions the threat of substitution is low.
-But when exporting you have to be able to absorb possible fluctuation in demand as well as price.
+Under normal price conditions, the threat of substitution is low.
+However, when exporting, you have to be able to absorb possible fluctuation in demand as well as price.

 Fresh snack alternatives

 Fruit and vegetables are considered to be a healthy alternative to conventional snacks.
 This provides opportunities, although not always as a fresh product.
-Fruit and vegetables are used in fruit bars, smoothies, vegetable crisps, among other products.
+Fruit and vegetables are used in fruit bars, smoothies and vegetable crisps, among other products.

-Freshly cut fruit and ‘snack vegetables’ are an upcoming market.
-Exporters can respond to this trend by supplying well-ripening and tasty fruit as well as small-size products that are ideal for individual consumers, such as small ‘sunset’ papayas, mini-watermelons, baby cucumbers and cherry tomatoes.
+Freshly cut fruit and "snack vegetables" are an upcoming and growing market.
+Exporters can respond to this trend by supplying well-ripening and tasty fruit as well as small-size products that are ideal for individual consumers, such as small "sunset" papayas, mini watermelons, baby cucumbers and cherry tomatoes.

 - Visit retail outlets when visiting Europe to get a good impression of the types and varieties that appeal to consumers in your target country.

-- Ask your buyer how you can cooperate in the promotion of health benefits of fresh fruit and vegetables, which is a responsibility shared by the entire supply chain.
+- Ask your buyer how you can cooperate in the promotion of health benefits of your product, which is a responsibility shared by the entire supply chain.

 Position in the market

 The intensity of competition depends on the product, geographical market, sales channel and segment.
 Competition between suppliers of commodity products such as bananas, pineapples and oranges is high, with a few large firms dominating the market.
-For most products there are many suppliers for buyers to choose from.
+For most products, there are many suppliers from which buyers can choose.

-Exporting to the European market principally involves competition on price, volume and adherence to strict rules and regulations.
-Setting your product apart from the rest by differentiating on added value, like quality, taste and sustainability, may decrease competition at least temporarily.
-For smaller niche markets in Europe (such as exotic products), competition can be less intense, since those products are not widely available or grown in Europe.
+Exporting to the European market principally involves competition on price, volume, and adherence to strict rules and regulations.
+Setting your product apart from the rest by differentiating on added value such as quality, taste and sustainability may decrease competition or give you a more advantageous position.
+For smaller niche markets in Europe such as exotic products, competition can be less intense, since those products are not widely available or grown in Europe.

-- Do not to compete on price only, but on added value (organic, sustainability, healthy, ready to eat) and differentiated products.
+- Do not to compete on price only but on added value (organic, sustainable, healthy, ready-to-eat) and differentiated products.

 - Team up with other producers when you lack company size or product volume.
 Make yourself an attractive and competitive supplier.

-- Develop long-term partnerships with European buyers that ensures you with more knowledge and stability on the European market.
+- Develop long-term partnerships with European buyers that provide you with more knowledge and stability on the European market.
 It also helps you establish relations with larger retailers.

 European competitors are productive and well organised

 The European Union provides one of the largest markets for fresh fruit and vegetables, and suppliers can expect their products to be moved extensively across the continent.
 Over 80% of European fresh exports are destined for the internal market.
-For in-season fruit, southern Europe is a strong competitor for suppliers from developing countries.
-European competitors are well organised and have optimised their marketing tools, including social media and online presentation.
+For in-season fruit, southern Europe is a strong competitor of suppliers from developing countries.
+European grower organisations are well organised and have optimised their marketing tools, including social media and online presentation.